 Bryce Canyon National Park is a magical place to visit.
-You feel like you are on another planet with the grand hoodoos, bright orange colors, and contrasting white snow.
+You feel like you are on another planet with the grand hoodoos, bright orange colors, and contrasting snow.
 We most enjoyed exploring this park at sunrise and sunset when the rock formations appear to be on fire.
 The snow provided a beautiful contrast to the bright red rocks.
 Here are some of our favorite places we visited while in Bryce.

-Some others in our group continued on to complete the whole trail only to find they hiked it backwards.
-Apparently it is easier to go clockwise and they went with us counterclockwise.
+Some others in our group continued on to complete the whole trail, only to find they hiked it backwards.
+Apparently, it is easier to go clockwise, and they went with us counterclockwise.
 If you don’t do this, you are in for a very steep climb up to the highest point of the trail instead of going down from the highest point and getting back more gradually.

-Natural Bridge was very pretty while snow covered.
+Natural Bridge was beautiful while snow covered.
 You leave your car, walk up to the edge and look down.
 It is definitely worth the stop.
 The other points have some similarities, but were worth checking out.
 I think we were just too tired to do much of anything at this point during out trip.

 - Bring layers of clothing.
-On hikes, you may not need much on a sunny day in winter, but if you stop off the trail for a break you will get cold.
+On hikes, you may not need much on a sunny day in winter, but if you stop off the trail for a break, you will get cold.
 Most of Bryce Canyon is at nearly 9,000 feet of elevation.

 - Wear appropriate rugged shoes and not flippy floppies.
 If there is ice, make sure you have ice cleats.
 We didn’t need them, but brought them just in case.
 We did see some people wearing them to be safe, and there were some slippery spots where they would have been useful had we bothered to dig them out.